shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 "philosophy / comedy", "geeking out", even "love / knowledge".
 You can think of that as "begging for donations with style".

+As a case study, "rindolf" (see [his contact info](https://www.shlomifish.org/me/contact-me/)) encourages you to:

+1. lookup his bank credentials on GitHub, and
+2. assuming he has over 30 millions

 ### Which music do you listen to while programming?

 A lot of people ask us that.
 Different software developers have different